 Guides Tip: Get your harness and climbing gear out and practice in the living room, or set up a rope at the local playground to practice ascending a rope!
 Even professional guides refresh their skills before a trip.

 The extended nature of the climb and the fact that you’ll spend every night of the expedition camped on the snow make winter camping skills a necessity.
 We schedule our West Buttress expeditions to include up to 22 days on the glacier, and while most trips get back long before the 22nd day, you can count on spending a long time in the snow.
 We have some systems in place that help make things a bit more comfortable and enjoyable, but the reality is that much of the Denali experience involves time in camp.
 Denali climbers must arrive with a familiarity with winter camping skills.
-Our guides will share many, many tips and provide lots of instruction to help you with techniques like keeping your boots dry (if not necessarily warm!) and how and when to clear snow off of your tent when it’s piling up in a storm, but it is imperative that you arrive with an understanding of the basics of winter camping.
+Our guides will share many, many tips and provide lots of instruction to help you with techniques, like keeping your boots dry (if not necessarily warm!), and how and when to clear snow off of your tent when it’s piling up in a storm.
+But it’s imperative that you arrive with an understanding of the basics of winter camping.
 The length of the trip poses an additional layer of challenge atop the snow camping skills.

 You need to be in very good physical condition for a Denali trip.
 Summit day shouldn’t be maxing out your strength and endurance, rather it should be well within your comfort zone.
 Many variables associated with climbing big mountains are outside of our control (weather, etc.), so we really need to be sure we manage the ones that we can.
 Your fitness is something that is within your control and can directly effect the success and safety of you and your fellow climbers.
 Climbing big mountains is primarily an endurance event, but you do need strength as well.

-If you are noticing a common theme in this article, it is that having experience on a couple of other mountains prior to going to Denali is a really good idea.
+If you are noticing a common theme in this article, it’s that having experience on a couple of other mountains prior to going to Denali is a really good idea.
 That experience will also help you gauge where you are physically.
-Regardless, when it comes to training – start now!
+Regardless, when it comes to training, start now!
 Don’t expect to be able to train for just a few months and be ready to climb Denali unless you start at a pretty high level of fitness to begin with.

 Training for mountaineering and climbing is complicated and many climbers have questions about how to best get started or proceed.
 We understand that your personal and professional lives are busy and complex.
 Many climbers just don’t have the time to plan their training and would like to follow a plan designed by experts.
 Mountain Trip has partnered with Uphill Athlete (by Steve House and Scott Johnston) to create scientifically sound training plans designed by two professional coaches and leading mountaineers.
 Even fit and experienced climbers will benefit from a good training program.
 We are big fans and we encourage you to check out their program at Training Peaks

 Denali is one of the few expeditions that we offer where we can’t really provide “porter” support to lighten the loads.
-We often leave base camp with 50+ pound (22+ kilogram) packs, and drag almost as much (or more) in a sled behind us.
-You really need to train with a pack that heavy as a part of your training regime so that your body can adapt to it, otherwise it can be crushing.
+We often leave Base Camp with 50+ pound (22+ kg) packs, and drag almost as much (or more) in a sled behind us.
+You really need to train with a pack that heavy as part of your training regime, so that your body can adapt to it, otherwise it can be crushing.
 Again, check out the training plans on Training Peaks to formulate a specific plan, but what is most important is that you make a plan and stick to it as best you can!